(con't from Part XIX)

 J.S.
 Bach, who left us 413 settings of the Lutheran hymns of his day, sometimes permitted voice lines to cross (apparently to avoid consecutive 5ths and octaves), even though, strangely, we find consecutive 5ths and octaves in these same settings, believe it or not, in other places (see below)!

-A leap of a diminished 5th is less awkward and considered permissible when the leap is made downward, as in the Op.
-24 Fugue (See menu bar, Free Stuff].
+A leap of a diminished 5th is less awkward and considered permissible; examples of this type of leap may be found in the subject from the Op.
+26 Fugue (upward leap of diminished 5th) and the 2nd countersubject from the the Op.
+24 Fugue (downward leap of a diminished 5th) [See menu bar, Free Stuff].

 It's also best, generally, to avoid leaps of a 7th, save for the exceptions mentioned above.

 We generally avoid having 2 adjacent voices approach each other momentarily at the interval of a minor 2nd, but, if it creates better voice leading and there's no acceptable alternative, the minor 2nd "near miss" interval made by the 2 voices is not strictly forbidden [See blog, Getting Started With Writing, Part XXI].